decomplexity/SendOauth2/README.md

 ```

 When Composer is 'requiring' Google API's Gmail support, it will install into folder apiclient-services not just Gmail but the full gamut of Google services.
 Apart from this being a waste of space, the huge number of files it contains can be a problem if you want to download it to e.g. a desktop client.
-You can either manually delete all but Gmail from apiclient-services and from apiclient-services/src or use the following Composer script before downloading:
+You can either manually delete from apiclient-services/src all but Gmail.php and the Gmail folder (but the folder does not even seem to be needed) or use the following Composer script before downloading:

 ```
 {